isomerpages/moe-xinminsec/_ccas/Clubs & Societies/Debate.md

 **CCA Achievements**  <br>
-XMS Debate Club has participated in multiple competitions including the National Singapore Secondary Schools Debating Championships and have even competed against international opponents at the WoLCe World Inter-School Debating Competition.
+XMS Debate Club has participated in multiple competitions including the National Singapore Secondary Schools Debating Championships and have even competed against international opponents at the WoLCe World Inter-School Debating Competition.&nbsp;